Atlassian (NASDAQ:TEAM) Price Target Raised to $270.00

-Atlassian (NASDAQ:TEAM) had its price objective hoisted by stock analysts at Wells Fargo & Company from $265.00 to $270.00 in a research note issued to investors on Wednesday, The Fly reports.
-The brokerage presently has an “overweight” rating on the technology company’s stock.
-Wells Fargo & Company‘s price objective suggests a potential upside of 12.91% from the company’s current price.
+Atlassian (NASDAQ:TEAM) had its target price raised by Wells Fargo & Company from $265.00 to $270.00 in a research note issued to investors on Tuesday morning, Benzinga reports.
+They currently have an overweight rating on the technology company’s stock.

-A number of other equities research analysts also recently commented on TEAM.
-Morgan Stanley increased their price objective on Atlassian from $270.00 to $275.00 and gave the company an “overweight” rating in a research report on Friday, January 29th.
-Macquarie began coverage on Atlassian in a report on Wednesday, January 6th.
-They issued an “outperform” rating for the company.
-KeyCorp increased their target price on Atlassian from $255.00 to $270.00 and gave the company an “overweight” rating in a report on Friday, January 29th.
-Canaccord Genuity increased their target price on Atlassian from $225.00 to $260.00 and gave the company a “buy” rating in a report on Friday, January 29th.
-Finally, Mizuho increased their target price on Atlassian from $260.00 to $270.00 and gave the company a “buy” rating in a report on Friday, January 29th.
-Five investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
-Atlassian presently has an average rating of “Buy” and an average target price of $240.00.
+Other research analysts have also issued research reports about the company.
+Canaccord Genuity lifted their price target on Atlassian from $225.00 to $260.00 and gave the stock a buy rating in a research report on Friday, January 29th.
+BMO Capital Markets lifted their price target on Atlassian from $235.00 to $260.00 and gave the stock a market perform rating in a research report on Friday, January 29th.
+William Blair restated an outperform rating on shares of Atlassian in a research report on Tuesday, February 2nd.
+Morgan Stanley boosted their target price on Atlassian from $270.00 to $275.00 and gave the company an overweight rating in a research report on Friday, January 29th.
+Finally, DA Davidson boosted their target price on Atlassian from $275.00 to $290.00 and gave the company a buy rating in a research report on Tuesday.
+Five investment analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and a consensus price target of $240.00.

-Several large investors have recently modified their holdings of the company.
-Baillie Gifford & Co. grew its position in shares of Atlassian by 1.2% in the fourth quarter.
-Baillie Gifford & Co. now owns 6,576,802 shares of the technology company’s stock valued at $1,538,116,000 after purchasing an additional 78,271 shares during the last quarter.
-Jennison Associates LLC grew its position in Atlassian by 4.7% during the fourth quarter.
-Jennison Associates LLC now owns 6,283,895 shares of the technology company’s stock worth $1,469,615,000 after buying an additional 283,238 shares in the last quarter.
-Janus Henderson Group PLC grew its position in Atlassian by 10.7% during the fourth quarter.
-Janus Henderson Group PLC now owns 3,986,682 shares of the technology company’s stock worth $932,361,000 after buying an additional 384,618 shares in the last quarter.
-BlackRock Inc. grew its position in Atlassian by 11.6% during the fourth quarter.
-BlackRock Inc. now owns 3,703,102 shares of the technology company’s stock worth $866,045,000 after buying an additional 384,661 shares in the last quarter.
-Finally, Lone Pine Capital LLC grew its position in Atlassian by 4.1% during the fourth quarter.
-Lone Pine Capital LLC now owns 3,423,119 shares of the technology company’s stock worth $800,565,000 after buying an additional 133,573 shares in the last quarter.
-91.46% of the stock is currently owned by institutional investors.
+A number of large investors have recently modified their holdings of the stock.
+TFO TDC LLC bought a new position in Atlassian in the first quarter worth approximately $63,000.
+Fortis Capital Management LLC bought a new position in Atlassian in the first quarter worth approximately $2,124,000.
+Integrated Investment Consultants LLC raised its stake in Atlassian by 12.8% in the first quarter.
+Integrated Investment Consultants LLC now owns 4,139 shares of the technology company’s stock worth $872,000 after buying an additional 470 shares in the last quarter.
+Exchange Traded Concepts LLC raised its stake in Atlassian by 23.7% in the first quarter.
+Exchange Traded Concepts LLC now owns 3,039 shares of the technology company’s stock worth $640,000 after buying an additional 583 shares in the last quarter.
+Finally, Covenant Asset Management LLC raised its stake in Atlassian by 0.8% in the first quarter.
+Covenant Asset Management LLC now owns 13,780 shares of the technology company’s stock worth $2,904,000 after buying an additional 105 shares in the last quarter.
+91.46% of the stock is owned by institutional investors.

 Atlassian Corporation Plc, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 It provides project tracking, content creation and sharing, and service management products.
 The company's products include JIRA, a workflow management system that enables teams to plan, organize, track, and manage their work and projects; Confluence, a content collaboration platform that is used to create, share, organize, and discuss projects; and Trello, a collaboration and organization product, which captures and adds structure to fluid fast-forming work for teams.